OpenTechSchool/html-css-beginners/source/core/portfolio.rst

 First, we gave a size to the content and placed it in the middle of the page.
 Then we gave the aside tag some margins to allow the content to breathe along with a minimum height and width.
-We also highlighted the border-right of this element so that it displays a line that divides aside from section.
-Last, we gave a float: left in order to make the section (or whatever we will write after the aside) slip next to the aside, right on its left.
-It is really important to set display: inline-block for the section.
+We also highlighted the ``border-right`` of this element so that it displays a line that divides aside from section.
+Last, we gave a ``float: left;`` in order to make the section (or whatever we will write after the aside) slip next to the aside, right on its left.
+It is really important to set ``display: inline-block;`` for the section.

 In the aside let's place an image, our personal profile image.